jowest90/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 ### Your Challenge
 1. Create a new branch for your answers
-2. Complete all of the questions below by writing your answers under each question
+2. Complete all the questions below by writing your answers under each question
 3. Commit your changes and push to your forked repository

 ## Questions